Fun Palaces Scotland

 From 2019 to 2021, with funding from the National Lotteries Community Fund, this post will be extended for another two years hosted by the Scottish Libraries and Information Council and will be supporting and developing resources for librarians across Scotland to take further leadership in making links with communities to explore grassroots creativity, arts, science, digital skills and health and wellbeing.
-There will also be a new Ambassador hosted by Eden Court Theatre in Inverness supporting grassroots cultural participation across the Highlands alongside ambassadors in Northern Ireland, Wales, Cornwall, Devon, Sheffield and Newcastle.
+There is also a new Ambassador hosted by Eden Court Theatre in Inverness supporting grassroots cultural participation across the Highlands.

 If you’re interested in making your own Fun Palace or finding out more, check out the resources, toolkits and map on the rest of the website, feel free to join the Fun Palaces Scotland specific facebook group or connect on twitter, and get in touch with Lewis for a chat.